 The base for the internal control environment and integrity of the employees is set in Uponor's Code of Conduct and values.

 Uponor's aim is to embed control in the daily operations.
 Effective internal control requires that duties are properly segregated to different employees and potential conflicts of interests are identified and eliminated.
 Examples of existing control mechanisms include group policies, accounting and reporting instructions and regular management business review meetings.
 Additionally, as an example, responsibilities for communication with external parties, such as customers, suppliers, regulators and shareholders are clearly set.

 Whether separate evaluations are needed, their scope and frequency, will depend primarily on an assessment of risks and the effectiveness of ongoing monitoring procedures.
 Internal control deficiencies shall be reported upstream, with serious matters to be reported to the top management and the Board.
-Any separate evaluations are performed by the internal audit function and may be initiated by the Board and by the management.
+Any separate evaluations are performed by the internal audit function and may be initiated by the Board or by the management.